Play features at People's Pool in Tacoma

 Fun features: This 52,000-square-foot swim center in Snohomish is one of greater Seattle's most exciting, boasting the region's only FlowRider (surf-simulation machine), as well as an epic water slide that goes outside, Splashtacular water slide, recreational lap pool and lazy river.
 Depths range from 2-4.5 feet.
 Note: Guests must be at least 48-inches tall and pass a swim test to slide on the Spectacular slide.

 For little ones: There is a splash play area with buckets to dump water, stairs to climb and two slides.

-Lessons: Private, semi-private and group lessons offered as well as specialty instruction for competitive strokes.
-Classes for diving and are also available as are SurfRider lessons.
+Lessons: Private, semi-private and group lessons offered as well as specialized instruction for competitive strokes.
+Classes for diving are also available as are SurfRider lessons.

 Water temp: 88 degrees

-Lessons: Safe N Sound is a membership-based pool that is known for its one-on-one, 15-minute lessons.
-Cost is $35 for a class in the pay-as-you-go model.
+Lessons: Safe N Sound is a membership-based pool that is known for its one-on-one, 15-minute swim lessons.
+Cost is $38 for a class in the pay-as-you-go model.
 You can save by buying multiple lessons, or by paying monthly.
 Check out membership options here.

 Fun features: Pool toys during Family Swim.
 Super-warm water!

 Pool tips: Open swim is available for students before or after lessons in the shallow end (parents not allowed in pool).
 Most parents purchase a package and enroll in an ongoing lesson spot so that their child can swim with the same teacher at the same time each week.
 Members can also swim during Family Swim (see schedule).